-If you’re looking for a nursing cover so that you feel more comfortable nursing or pumping in public, it can be a little overwhelming.
-Not only are there a ton of cute patterns to choose from, there are several different types of covers, each of which has their own advantages, disadvantages, and learning curve.
-To find the best nursing cover for you, you need to consider how you plan to use it (nursing or pumping), how important full coverage is to you, and your baby’s personality, if you’re nursing.
+Looking for a nursing cover so that you feel more comfortable nursing or pumping in public?
+There are several different types of breastfeeding covers, each of which has their own advantages, disadvantages, and learning curve.
+Here’s what to think about when choosing the best nursing cover for you!

 The 3 Types of Nursing Covers

-Most apron-style nursing covers have a firm neckline – sort of like the underwire on a bra – that holds the fabric out enough so that you can see your baby or your pump parts, which really helps with latching on or getting your pumping stuff hooked up.
+Most apron-style nursing covers use a wire to create a firm neckline that holds the fabric out enough so that you can see your baby or your pump parts, which really helps with latching on or getting your pumping stuff set up.

 These provide great coverage when nursing, especially because they cover your back in addition to your front.
 However, depending on how you drape the material, it can be a bit more challenging to see your baby.

 Nursing cover ponchos are the best option if your primary concern is modesty, because they provide coverage around your entire body.

 Other covers can slip off to the side while you’re nursing or pumping, but that won’t happen with a poncho.
 It’s also much harder for your baby to pull these off of you if she doesn’t like covers.

 Ponchos do not have rigid neckline with a wire, so depending on how it’s draped, it can be slightly more difficult to see your baby or your pumping gear.

 Below are 5 of the best nursing covers: